NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 ## Credits

-- The music for the intro and the chapters is composed & produced by my friend [Syrenoize](https://www.instagram.com/syrenoize), please check out her awesome music!
+- The music for the intro and the chapters of the video was composed & produced by my friend [Syrenoize](https://www.instagram.com/syrenoize), please check out her awesome music!